Superrehtard/old_diaspora_wiki/Invitations.md

 been invited yet!
 There are two ways to do it.

 1. You can make an account on an unofficial server that has open signups.
-You will still be able to have friends on joindiaspora.com, as well as all the unofficial Diaspora servers. **Please understand that these servers are not run by the project's founders, and the user experience may be quite different.** We have a list of [[community-run servers|Community-supported pods]].
+You will still be able to have friends on joindiaspora.com, as well as all the unofficial Diaspora servers.
+Note that these servers are not run by the project's founders, and the user experience may be quite different, though most of them just run the main code like we do.
+We have a list of [[community-run servers|Community-supported pods]].

 2. You can run your own server.
 You will be able to connect with people on joindiaspora.com and all the other servers.
 At this point, since we're in alpha, we haven't put much work into making